Heard the stories about people who are sold an annuity but later aren't sure what they've invested in?

 With fixed and equity-indexed annuities, fees and commissions are factored in and lower your yield.

 Variable annuities have a mortality and expense charge to cover the risk the insurance company takes on to pay you lifetime income.
 Then administrative and annual records maintenance fees are deducted.
-Typical annual fees run 2% -- nearly double those of the average mutual fund.
+Annual fees average 3.5% -- more than double those of the average mutual fund.
 There's also a yearly contract charge of $25 or so.

 And don't forget the surrender fee that applies if you withdraw money early.
 Fixed and equity-indexed annuities are subject to these fees as well.
 These penalties average 5.5% and generally phase out after you've been in the annuity for a few years.